 You may also have an option for digital zoom.
-This digitally alters the image size and should be avoided if possible, as it will degrade the picture quality.
+This digitally alters the image size and should be avoided, as it will degrade the picture quality.

 If the image doesn’t quite line up on the screen, having a lens shift feature can save you from re-positioning the projector.

 Adjusting the lens position allows you to move the complete image into place.
-For example, you can push the picture up or down to perfectly fit your screen’s position.
+For example, you can push the picture up or down to fit your screen’s position perfectly.

 Vertical lens shift is the most common type found in projectors, although more advanced models might also offer horizontal lens shift – allowing you to move the image from side to side.

-It is better to use lens shift rather than keystone correction because it moves the optics within the projector rather than correct the image, which can degrade what you see.
+Using lens shift rather than keystone correction is better because it moves the optics within the projector rather than correcting the image, which can degrade what you see.

 Keystone correction digitally skews the image to ensure it is perfectly rectangular.